My Favorite Things

 Iron

 Many of my students have commented on my iron.
-I really like the Rowenta brand (as long as it is the German one and not the cheaper model).
+I have an Oslo which is expensive and NOT needed, Any household iron will do.
 I will warn you, this gets HOT.
 I have burned myself on the steam before.
-But I find it is worth it in the end.
-I have gone through many cheaper irons and am glad I upgraded to this one.

 Let's talk sewing machines

 The sky is the limit when it comes to machines.
 You do not need to spend $$$$$$ to get a machine that fits your needs.
-My daughter has the Singer Tradition and it is a great machine.
-This is just the updated version I got in middle school and took with me to college.
-If you care for them, they will last.
-Go SLOW when sewing bulky items and it will work great.
+If you care for the machine, they will last.

-This is the machine I have for Emma and some students use.
+This is the machine I have for students to use (and belongs to Emma).
+This machine is great for all ages and will last for a long time.
 There are many machines that are a lower price point, but I like this one for a variety of reasons:

-- This machine has a speed control allowing you to slow down the machine regardless of how much you press on the presser foot.
+2. This machine has a speed control allowing you to slow down the machine regardless of how much you press on the foot pedal.

 Thread